SerendipityMM/Weather-Dashboard/README.md

 The data stored in the browser will persist even after the browser window has been closed, thankfully to localStorage.

 ## Purpose
-Search form for different cities
+Search form for different cities -
-Search history form
+Search history form -
-Display city and weather specification for the day Display a 5-Day Weather Forecast
+Display city and weather specification for the day- Display a 5-Day Weather Forecast -

 ![Screen Shot 2020-04-24 at 5 00 12 PM](https://user-images.githubusercontent.com/55516592/80264111-3735cd80-8650-11ea-9bdd-29e47769df46.png)

 # Live App
-## :small_blue_diamond:[Weather-Dashboard] https://serendipitymm.github.io/Weather-Dashboard/
+## :small_blue_diamond:[Weather-Dashboard] (https://serendipitymm.github.io/Weather-Dashboard/)
-Visual Studio Code
+Build with Visual Studio Code